ttpears/url-to-markdown/README.md

 - **url_to_markdown.py**: The main Python script that fetches the webpage content and converts it to Markdown.
 - **Dockerfile**: The Dockerfile for building a Docker image that runs the Python script.
 - **requirements.txt**: Python dependencies needed for the script.
-- **docker-compose.yml**: Docker Compose file to run the Docker container with necessary configurations.
+- **docker compose.yml**: Docker Compose file to run the Docker container with necessary configurations.
 - **.gitignore**: Specifies which files and directories to ignore in version control.

 ## Prerequisites